MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_disconnect_event_callback_ex.md

 [in]
 A provider specific code that indicates why the connection has disconnected.

-**Zero** indicates the NDK consumer does not support the NDK provider or did not provide a reason.
+**Zero** indicates the NDK provider does not support the disconnect reason capability yet or did not provide one.

 ## -remarks